Recent photo with new look (2010).

 introductions to several labyrinth books published by other authors.
 I hope to write the ultimate labyrinth instruction book, based on my

-19 years of experience.
+23 years of experience.
 Meanwhile, my book Cruise of the Heart has been published.
 See www.cruiseoftheheart.com.
+Also a history of the labyrinth movement, The Labyrinth Revival.

 In 1996 I wrote to Prestel, the German publisher